A Rate-Distortion Perspective on Quantum State Redistribution: Introduction and setting

 \section{Introduction and setting}

-Source coding is for information theory as much a practical matter, as it is a fundamental paradigm to establish the amount of information in given data.
-Shannon's original model of block coding \cite{Shannon:IT}, giving rise to the entropy, was subsequently generalized to situations with side information at the decoder \cite{SlepianWolf}, which gives an operational interpretation for the conditional entropy.
+\IEEEPARstart{S}{ource} coding is for information theory as much a practical matter, as it is a fundamental paradigm to establish the amount of information in given data.
+Shannon's original model of block coding \cite{Shannon:IT}, giving operational meaning to the entropy, was subsequently generalized to situations with side information at the decoder \cite{SlepianWolf}, which gives an operational interpretation for the conditional entropy.
 In another direction, by considering more flexible error criteria, ``distortions'', instead of the rigid block error probability \cite{Shannon:RD,Berger:RD-book}, leads to a rate-distortion tradeoff characterized by the mutual information.
 Many other variations of source compression have been conceived, but to conclude our rapid review of classical source coding, we highlight only one more, the Wyner-Ziv problem of rate-distortion of a source with correlated side information at the decoder \cite{WynerZiv}.

-Quantum Shannon theory has sought to emulate this approach by ``quantizing'' the preceding source coding problems, with the aim to gain both a fundamental and operationally grounded understanding of quantum information.
+Quantum Shannon theory has sought to emulate this approach by ``quantizing'' the preceding source coding problems, with the aim of gaining both a fundamental and operationally grounded understanding of quantum information.
 The first and most important among these is Schumacher's quantum source model and compression problem, whose optimal rate is given by the von Neumann entropy \cite{Schumacher1995,SchumacherJozsa1994,Barnum1996,Horodecki:source,Winter:PhD}.
-Quantum compression with side information turned out to have a surprisingly rich structure, compared to the classical case: \cite{Winter:PhD,Devetak2003,Ahn2006,negative-info,family,Abeyesinghe2009,Devetak2008_2,Yard2009,Oppenheim2008, ZK_cqSW_2018,ZK_cqSW_ISIT_2019}, On the other hand, rate-distortion theory has received scarce quantum attention over the years, and the results are not as complete as the classical theory \cite{Barnum:QRD,Winter:QRD,EA-RD-1,EA-RD-2}.
+Compared to the classical case, quantum compression with side information turned out to have a surprisingly rich structure, see \cite{Winter:PhD,Devetak2003,Ahn2006,negative-info,family,Abeyesinghe2009,Devetak2008_2,Yard2009,Oppenheim2008, ZK_cqSW_2018,ZK_cqSW_ISIT_2019}.
+On the other hand, rate-distortion theory has received scarce quantum attention over the years, and the results of \cite{Barnum:QRD,Winter:QRD,EA-RD-1,EA-RD-2} are not as complete as the classical theory.